awsdocs/aws-kms-developer-guide/doc_source/programming-key-policies.md

 ------
 #### [ Node\.js ]

-For details, see the [putKeyPolicy property](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/KMS.html#putKeyPolicy-property) in the *AWS SDK for Node\.js*\.
+For details, see the [putKeyPolicy property](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/KMS.html#putKeyPolicy-property) in the *AWS SDK for JavaScript in Node\.js*\.

 ```
-// Set a key policy for a CMK
+// Set a key policy for a KMS key
 //
 // Replace the following example key ARN with a valid key ID or key ARN
 const KeyId = 'arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab';